NWChemEx/.github/docs/source/community/pull_requests.rst

 and the module has been found potentially useful.
-Once the module is merged it becomes available to users, and since taking it back would break any code that uses the module, we as a project are obligated to support that module or break API.
+Once the module is merged it becomes available to users, and since taking it back would break any code that uses the module, we as a project are obligated to support that module or break an API.
 The point being, we expect the module to be fully documented, tested, and to adhere to the organization's standards so that we can begin stewardship of the module.